CSE-110-Group-13/cse110-sp24-group13/admin/meetings/041424-kickoff.md

 - Figured out intros for team page.

 Tasks
-- Record 10 second intro video - Everyone
+- Record 10 second intro video - Everyone by Morning of 4/15/2024
-- Format intro videos for group video - Sarah and Video
+- Format intro videos for group video - Sarah and Uliyaah by 4/15/2024
-- Format team working agreement to markdown - Venkata
+- Format team working agreement to markdown - Venkata by 4/17/12
-- Complete team page - Zeyad
+- Complete team page - Zeyad 4/15/2024
 - Everyone turn in a copy of the Team Working Agreement by Wednesday 4/17/24